AvihaiNaa/assembler_32_bit/README.md

 ## About
 This project is an assignment in a C programming course.
-This project was done by @AvihaiNaa and @NoamLavi.
+This project was done by @AvihaiNaa and @noamlavi97.

 ### Files structure (Modules)
 1. `assembler` -  Main program.